 - For non-yeast baking (think cookies, scones, cake, biscuits, muffins), replace 1/4 of the flour (25 percent) with almond flour.
 For example, if a recipe calls for 1 cup of flour, use 3/4 cup of regular flour and 1/4 cup of almond flour.

-Gluten-free baked goods are good at becoming dry and crumbly after a day.
-However, swapping 1-2 tablespoons of flour with almond flour in a recipe will decrease the rate at which a gluten-free baked good dries.
+Gluten-free baked goods often become dry and crumbly after a day or two.
+However, swapping 1-2 tablespoons of flour with almond flour in a recipe will decrease the rate at which a gluten-free baked good dries out.
 The high-fat content in almond flour works wonders at keeping cakes and breads moist for days.

 Baked goods using almond flour tend to bake faster.
 If you’re trying to convert a wheat flour recipe with almond flour, lower the temperature by 25º and cook for one-fourth less time (keep an eye on your baked goods to ensure they don’t burn).

 Almond flour baked goods are moister and can fall apart more easily after baking.
-Allow almond flour baked goods to cool completely on a baking sheet or pan before removing them.
-This will allow them time to firm up as they cool and they’ll be more likely to hold their structure.
+Allow almond flour baked goods to cool completely on a baking sheet or pan before removing them from the pan.
+This will allow them time to firm up as they cool, and they’ll be more likely to hold their structure.

-Can Almond Flour be Used in Place of Coconut Flour?
+Can Almond Flour Be Used in Place of Other Flours?

-If you swap almond flour for coconut flour, your recipe will likely flop.
+Coconut Flour: If you swap almond flour for coconut flour, your recipe will likely flop.
 Coconut flour soaks up more moisture than almond flour, requiring your recipe to either contain more liquids or less flour.
-Therefore, if you’re baking with coconut flour, you’ll need much less of it to create the same recipes.
+Therefore, if you’re baking with coconut flour, you’ll need much less to create the same recipes.

 A lot of recipes call for some almond flour and some coconut flour.
-The almond flour will net a moist baked good, while the coconut flour will dry it out a bit.
+The almond flour will net a moist baked good, while the coconut flour will dry it.
 A little of both may result in a perfectly textured treat or bread.

 How Long Does Almond Flour Last?